 - University of Leeds Careers Centre

-A number of our doctoral researchers are also involved in teaching assistance on our undergraduate and Masters programmes, after undertaking appropriate teaching training.
+A number of our doctoral researchers are also involved in teaching assistance on our taught programmes, after undertaking appropriate teaching training, with a possibility of obtaining a teaching qualification of Associate Fellow of Higher Education Academy.

 Our doctoral students are a part of a diverse, welcoming and supportive research community with numerous opportunities to connect academically and socially with each other and with the Faculty to share ideas and experiences (eg, monthly PhD International Business Coffees, PhD IB Buddy Programme).